gastonstat/packyourcode/packyourcode.knit.md

 ## Objects and Classes

-Let's use the `toss()` function of the previous chapter.
+Let's use the `toss()` function from the previous chapter.
 We can invoke `toss()` to generate a first series of five tosses, and then compute the proportion of heads:

 ```r